stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

     }
 }
 ```
+- The z-indexes in the CSS rules of the PDF viewer have been drastically increased.
+If you use a z-index to display custom widgets above the PDF viewer, this may be a breaking change.
 - If you omit `[zoom]` or assign `undefined` to it, the user's last choice of the scale factor is used.
 Before 9.0.0, it was always set to `auto`.
 Note that this feature only work when the document is initially loaded.
 If the user loads a document using the upload button of the PDF viewer, the zoom setting isn't changed, even if there's a zoom setting store in `localStorage`.
 - If you omit `[zoom]`, the PDF file is shown roughly half a second later, depending on the PDF file and the network connection.
 However, at least one user reports the PDF file shows only after a long wait, and sometimes it doesn't show at all.
 If you run into the same problem, please add your insight at https://github.com/stephanrauh/ngx-extended-pdf-viewer/issues/748.
 Possible workaround: set `[zoom]` or set `[listenToURL]="true"`.
 - The event `(updateFindMatchesCount)` is now also fired when there's not find result.
 Before 9.0.0, it only fired when there was at least on find result, so you didn't notice when the user enters a word that's not there.